Devesh-code/EmoInsight/README.md

 # EmoInsight
-A facial emotion recognition web application
+A facial emotion recognition web application and under Development
-Stil under Development